 Mauli is the life force that exists in every living thing.
-It is the 'cultural center,' the essence that makes us who we are, and is exhibited and fostered through a cultural sense of spirituality, behavior, actions, language, and traditional-based knowledge.
-Nurturing mauli supports the cultural base from which one grows to serve the family, community and others.
-Each person's mauli must be developed, renewed, honored and respected in order for culturally healthy communities to exist and continue.
-Actions that nurture mauli include the use of the Hawaiian language and practice of cultural knowledge.
+It is the 'cultural center,' the essence that makes us who we are.
+It is exhibited and fostered through a cultural sense of spirituality, behavior, actions, language, and traditional-based knowledge.
+Nurturing mauli supports the cultural base from which one grows to serve the family, community, and others.
+Honing one's cultural perspective assures that ancestral wisdom, values, and traditions will continue.
+Each person's mauli must be developed, renewed, honored, and respected for culturally healthy communities to exist and continue.
+Actions that nurture mauli include the use of the Hawaiian language and the practice of cultural knowledge.
+Mauli as our cultural center is developed and nurtured by four essential components - pili 'uhane, 'ōlelo 'ike ku'una, and lawena.